 Field Description/Action Partition Name Displays the Partition name.
 Description Provides a description of the partition.
 Core This field is only displayed for partitions in the default Partition.
 In a distributed NA installation, this specifies which NA Core will be used to manage devices in this Partition.
-(Refer to "Overlapping IP Networks" on page 163 for more information on NA Cores.)

-Field Description/Action Realm Name This field is only displayed for Partitions in the default Site Partition.
+(For more information about NA Cores, see "Overlapping IP Networks" on page 166.)
+Realm Name This field is only displayed for Partitions in the default Site Partition.
 Select a Realm from the drop-down menu.
 This specifies what Realm the devices in this Partition are in.
 If the NA Core is not in the same Realm, NA uses the Gateway Mesh to connect to the devices in this Partition.
 Devices A list of devices is displayed in the Device Selector's Devices box.
-For information on how to use the Device Selector, refer to "Device Selector" on page 154.
+For information about using the Device Selector, see "Device Selector" on page 158.
 Keep in mind that when you add a device to a partition, it is automatically removed from its previous partition.
 In addition, to delete a partition, you must move all the devices from it into a different partition before the system can delete it.